View Cart or Check Out

 2. Comb each section smooth.

-3. Cross the right hand section over the left section.
+3. Cross the left hand section over the right section.

 4. Pull the sections away from each other to tighten the plait.

-5. Using the pointed end of a rat tail comb, lift a small section of hair on the right by drawing a line against the scalp from the hairline to the middle of the braid about a half inch to an inch beneath the first plait, depending on the thickness of your hair and how woven you want it to look (more strands create a more woven appearance).
+5. Using the pointed end of a rat tail comb, lift a small section of hair on the right by drawing a line against the scalp from the hairline at the face to the braid about a half inch to an inch beneath the first plait, depending on the thickness of your hair and how woven you want it to look (more strands create a more woven appearance).

 6. Add the new section of hair to the existing section on the right and then cross it over the left section; tighten the plait.

-7. Again using the handle of a rat tail comb, lift a small section of hair on the left by drawing a line against the scalp from the hairline to the middle of the braid even with the section you just lifted from the right, add this hair to the existing section on the left and then cross it over the right section.
+7. Again using the handle of a rat tail comb, lift a small section of hair on the left by drawing a line against the scalp from the hairline at the face to braid even with the section you just lifted from the right, add this hair to the existing section on the left and then cross it over the right section.

 8. Continue the process alternating right and left sections, tightening each plait as you make it, until you reach the hairline at the nape of the neck.

-9. Secure the remaining hair with a hair-safe ponytail holder.
+9. Secure the remaining hair with a hair-safe tie or for a much more elegant look, a silk scarf tied as a ponytail holder.
 You can then let the remaining hair hang free or weave a standard English braid to the ends.

-This is a beautiful braid that looks much more complicated than it is.
-It can be done in two styles, the overbraid which creates the classic woven appearance of a French braid, or the Dutch Braid (sometimes called an underbraid or inverted braid) which creates a braided rope that sits on top of the hair.
+These are beautiful braids that look much more complicated than they are.
+They can be done in two styles, the overbraid which creates the classic woven appearance of a French braid, or the Dutch Braid (sometimes called an underbraid or inverted braid) which creates a rope that sits on top of the hair.

 1. Divide a small section of hair where you want the braid to start (usually at the crown of the head) into three even sections.